Skip to main content

 With a total footprint of 375m2, of which 35mis dedicated to and designed for the growth of plant requiring higher standards of containment, the greenhouse facilities meet a large variety of research needs.
 The greenhouse facilities supports research based around Cellular and Chemical Biology, Environmental Biology and Microbes & Diseases.

 The greenhouse facilities also house, and provide plant material used for teaching purposes.
-Various plant species are grown and propagated for modules within the school of Biosciences and Natural Sciences.
+Various plant species are grown and propagated for modules within the department of Biosciences and Natural Sciences.
 We also support cross-disciplinary projects with colleagues in departments such as Physics and Geography.

 Dr Nasser Trissi - Plant Growth Facilities Manager